What is Orthopedics?

 Orthopedics is the medical specialty that focuses on the diagnosis and treatment of the musculoskeletal system.
 An Orthopedic Surgeon treats patients who suffer from disorders of the bones, joints, muscles and associated structures like ligaments, tendons, nerves, bones and skin.
 They diagnose and treat a wide range of bone and skeletal problems, from performing minor surgery like treating minor injuries e.g. a broken toe and the repair of a lacerated tendon to major surgery e.g. performing a knee replacement procedure and lumbar spine surgical procedures.
 Thanks to doctors specialized in this area of medicine, patients suffering from injuries and diseases of the musculo-skeletal system can be rehabilitated so they can move, work and lead an active life.

-What does Orthopedic Surgeons do?
+What do Orthopedic Surgeons do?

-Orthopedic Surgeons endeavors to improve mobility and mobility by:
+Orthopedic Surgeons endeavors to improve mobility by:

-- Examining, evaluating and diagnosing injuries or disorders of the musculoskeletal system;
+- Examining, evaluating and diagnosing injuries or disorders of the musculoskeletal system.

-- Tailoring physical therapy to each patient’s condition;
+- Tailoring physical therapy to each patient’s condition.

-- Informing people about the prevention of bone and joint injuries;
+- Informing people about the prevention of bone and joint injuries.

-- Contributing to patient’s rehabilitation;
+- Contributing to patient’s rehabilitation.

-- Halting or slowing disease progression and taking steps to prevent/minimize complications;
+- Halting or slowing disease progression and taking steps to prevent/minimize complications.

 - Discussing treatment options with patients and helping them choose the best treatment plan to regain health, mobility, function and maximize independence.